gaetanfacchinetti/CosmoTools.jl/README.md

 ## Installation guide

-### Recomanded installation
+### Recommended installation

-The recomanded way to install CosmoTools is to use the _local_ registry **CosmoRegistry** following the few steps below in a julia shell
+The recommended way to install CosmoTools is to use the _local_ registry **CosmoRegistry** following the few steps below in a julia shell
 ```julia
 using Pkg